priyal-agrawal/Tech_Challenges/Challenge 1/Readme.md

 In order to do so we will undergo following steps :

-1: Create single vnet
+1: Create single vnet(Virtual Network)

 2: Create 3 subnets in that vnet
  * Each 1 for webtier subnet,  app tier and for db tier

-3: Create 1 VM in each subnet for frontend, backend and database setup
+3: Create 1 VM(Virtual Machines) in each subnet for frontend, backend and database setup

 4: Setup 3 nsg(network security group) to restrict the VM access